Flexible working arrangements

 Flexible working arrangements allow employees to balance family, caring and other responsibilities and interests alongside their work commitments and career goals.
 Flexible working arrangements include initiatives such as flex time, time off in lieu, part time work, home based work, telework and job sharing.

-Some clauses in current agreements place restrictions around how flexible working arrangements work in practice.
+Some clauses in current agreements place restrictions around how flexible working arrangements operate in practice.
 The policy requires restrictive practices to be removed from agreements.
-This ensures that agencies and their employees can operate efficiently with maximum flexibility.
+This ensures agencies and their employees can operate efficiently with maximum flexibility.

 What is meant by a restrictive work practice?